VermiIIi0n/async-tinydb/README.md

 ### Customise ID Class

-Inherit from `BaseID` and implement the following methods, then you are good to go.
+Inherit from `BaseID` and implement the following methods, and then you are good to go.

 ```Python
 from asynctinydb import BaseID